HoyoenKim/CyberSecurity-LLM/README.md

 conda activate cybersimllm
 ```

-To using llm model, save huggingface token at llm_token.yaml like this.
+To use an LLM model, store your Hugging Face token in llm_token.yaml as shown below:

 ```yaml
 huggingface: